High-Order-Quarterwave-Society/About-Paraflex-systems-FAQ/README.md

 ### Filling, stuffing, padding, wadding, damping what are these?
 Damping / padding is for damping resonances/vibrations in panels, reduce transmission or reflections of the cabinet panels, mostly bitumen or felt type layers that can be nailed/glued to panels on the inside of the cabinet.
-Filling/wadding/stuffing are for 'fill' parts of the cabinet volume with fluffy polyfill type.
-Fopr example in the paraflex subs we use polyfill in the HTR at specific places to get rid of resonances at curtain frequencies.
+Filling/wadding/stuffing are for 'filling' parts of the cabinet volume with fluffy polyfill types.
+For example in the paraflex subwoofers we use polyfill in the HTR at specific places to get rid of resonances at certain frequencies.

 ### Do I need to round edges of the panels inside the subwoofer cabinet?
 No, since the waves of the lower frequencies are so long (100hz = 3 meter) the waves will not see small bumbs, rounded edges etc.